-Problem 2.3 - “Consumption”: Govern persuasive technologies and practices that accelerate consumption.
-Despite an opportunity to drive sustainable behaviors and lifestyles through "prosumption" - the sharing and reselling of used goods on digital platforms - digitalization is instead inducing new demand and accelerating consumption.
-Current marketplace and social media business models often permit a one-way flow of user data and preferences to the digital platform companies in an opaque manner.
+Problem 2.3 - “Consumption”: Restrain persuasive technologies and practices that accelerate consumption.
+Despite an opportunity to drive sustainable behaviors and lifestyles through "prosumption" - the sharing and reselling of used goods on digital platforms - digitalization is inducing new demand and accelerating consumption.
+Current marketplace and social media and ad based business models often permit a one-way flow of user data and preferences to the digital platform companies in an opaque manner.
 This information is then mined, transformed into targeted advertisements, and used to accelerate the consumption of products and services through persuasive digital technologies such as: (1) product customization; (2) influencer endorsements; (3) personalized advertising; (4) digital nudging; (5) and 24/7 opportunities for purchasing (See Box 14).
 Additionally, digital technologies are optimizing supply chains and enabling efficiency gains by reducing the time, transaction costs or human capital needed for various tasks.
-This is lowering the costs of production and distribution of goods and as a consequence, creating “rebound effects”, by placing a downward pressure on the prices of goods and services, thereby enabling increased consumption.
+This is lowering the costs of production and distribution of goods and as a consequence, creating “rebound effects”, by placing a downward pressure on the prices of goods and services, thereby enabling increased production and consumption.
 All of these catalyzing factors, from persuasive technologies, efficiency gains, and associated rebound effects, need to be considered in any policy actions and economic accounting frameworks that promote sustainability through digital transformation.
-This must include specific ethical frameworks combined with algorithmic transparency to govern digital nudging.
+Measures at the system level such as carbon prices and trading schemes can represent the necessary tools to contain these factors and address indirect rebound effects.
+This must also include specific ethical frameworks combined with algorithmic transparency to govern digital nudging.

 Problem 2.4 - “Misinformation”: Prevent the amplification of misinformation and disinformation about sustainability and related themes.
 As the digital revolution spreads around the world, we are conducting an unprecedented social experiment in which 4.5 billion people are now connected and exchanging ideas through social media, gaming (over 2.5 billion people), and chat apps.
-This offers both powerful opportunities for accelerating social change as well as risks from the spread of misinformation that are orders of magnitude different from anything we have experienced in human history.
-A groundbreaking MIT study found that false news stories are 70 percent more likely to be retweeted than true news stories are.
+This offers both powerful opportunities for accelerating social change as well as risks from the spread of misinformation of a magnitude different from anything we have experienced in human history.
+An MIT study found that false news stories are 70 percent more likely to be retweeted than true news stories are.
 It also takes true stories about six times as long to reach 1,500 people as it does for false stories to reach the same number of people.
-The spread of misinformation about planetary sustainability topics such as climate change, biodiversity loss or pollution has real world consequences.
-It can undermine collective action and trust in institutions as well as magnify polarization and mistrust between divided groups.
+The spread of misinformation about planetary sustainability topics such as climate change, biodiversity loss or pollution and climate solutions has real world consequences.
+It can undermine collective action, impactful solutions and trust in institutions as well as magnify polarization and mistrust between divided groups.
 We have become less likely to find common ground on existential threats such as climate change or COVID-19 as we cannot agree on a basic set of scientific facts.
 The amplification of misinformation about sustainability themes such as climate change, nature protection and pollution is a major problem that must be addressed by social media platforms.
 Trusted sources of information must be more systematically identified and articles containing misinformation flagged or taken down (See Box 15).